 North America is truly one of the most beautiful continents in the world.
 In 1872, Yellowstone became the first National Park and a trend of preserving the unique and incredible wonders of North America began.
 Yellowstone is just one of the nine parks we’ll see on this action-packed 33-day adventure as we journey from the western USA, through Canada, and into the Pacific Northwest on this ultimate teen adventure.

 Our goal will be to experience each destination beyond the traditional sightseeing and hiking, so we will be including plenty of fun adventure activities to help you get the most out of each destination!
-Climb up and canyoneer red rocks in Utah, whitewater raft rivers in Montana, zipline through coastal mountain forests in Canada, Kayak across Lake Tahoe, and cross the iconic San Francisco bridge.
+Climb the red rock canyons in Utah, whitewater raft rivers in Wyoming, zipline through coastal mountain forests in Canada, Kayak across Lake Tahoe, and cross the iconic San Francisco bridge.
 All of this and more on the North American road trip of a lifetime!

 During this program, you will…